kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/05-why-isn-t-my-xero-bank-account-ready-to-connect/content.md

+# Connecting to accounting software
-# Why isn't my Xero bank account ready to connect?
+## Why isn't my Xero bank account ready to connect?
 If you see the error message “ **This bank account isn’t ready to connect with Wise** ,” it means the Xero bank account you’ve chosen to connect a balance with hasn’t been configured correctly in Xero.
 Often, it’s because it’s already been set up to support another bank or platform.

 You have three options: